 The chart shows the changes in the price structure of the district based on four price segments.
 How many apartments were offered in the different price segments?
 The line shows the development of the average offer price per square metre across all apartment types and price segments for existing apartments.

 The chart below shows the development of rent prices in Prenzlauer Berg on a monthly basis.

 The district Prenzlauer Berg belongs to Pankow since the district reform in 2001.
 In Prenzlauer Berg the townscape is a mixture of apartment buildings from the Wilhelminian era (Gründerzeit), mixed with modern residential buildings.
 The building stock in Prenzlauer Berg amounts to approx. 6,850 units with some 93,500 apartments.
 The housing typology makes Prenzlauer Berg on the one hand a family district (many large flats), on the other hand 39 percent of the households are one-person households.
 Interestingly many big apartments seem to be held by one person only.
 In 2009 the market for apartment buildings in Prenzlauer Berg showed the strongest sales activity with almost 100 transactions in the 10 years-trend.
 Until 2019 the transaction volume had declined while prices had risen steadily.
-At the end of 2019 there was a slight upward trend in supply at a high price level.
+At the end of 2019 there was a slight upward trend in supply at a high price level continuing in the first quarter of 2020.
 We are looking forward to get the best results for your property in 2020, independent from year of construction or milieu protection.

 The table shows the values for multi-family houses published by the German Real Estate Association (IVD) for Pankow by location and year of construction.

 |Construction era||Simple to medium locations||Medium to good locations|